4 Series Aluminum Utility Trailers – Single Axle 10′ 12′ 14′

 Compare the following standards

 • 15″ radial nitrogen filled tires.
+Tires filled with NitroFill™.
 Nitrogen helps hold air when trailer is idle for long period of time.
-Radial tire pull smoother and last longer – Roadside assistance – 4 year warranty.
+Radial tire pull smoother and last longer

-• 5 bolt aluminum rims are standard and actually a good mount lighter than steel.
-Inluded are stainless gorilla acorn nuts that protect hub studs as proving a good looking touch as well as a center that offers even more protection than only having a dust cover to protect bearings.
+• 5 bolt aluminum rims are standard and actually a good amount lighter than steel.
+Included are stainless gorilla acorn nuts that protect hub studs as proving a good looking touch as well as a center that offers even more protection than only having a dust cover to protect bearings.

 • Galvanized steel tube #3500 capacity 4″ drop axle – galvanized steel is a much more durable finish than a painted steel axle.
 It’s practically bullet proof.
 The axle is usually the first thing to rust.
 A drop axle is great for low profile loading, etc.